Bábism: Religious law

-Jack McLean, summarising Nader Saiedi's analysis, writes that "the Báb’s writings even foresee current global issues of crisis, such as the protection of the environment and the commodification of natural resources" The Báb specifically calls for the absolute purity of water (Bayán 6:2).
+Jack McLean, summarizing Baháʼí scholar Nader Saiedi's analysis, writes that "the Báb's writings even foresee current global issues of crisis, such as the protection of the environment and the commodification of natural resources."
+The Báb specifically calls for the absolute purity of water (Bayán 6:2).
 It may be easily deduced from this injunction that the environment must not be polluted since all substances return to the inland water table and the oceans.
 The Arabic Bayán (9:11) also forbids the commodification of the four elements, earth, air, fire and water.

 The Báb also created a large number of other rituals, rites and laws.
 Some of these include the carrying of arms only in times of necessity, abstaining from smoking tobacco, the obligatory sitting on chairs, the advocating of the cleanliness displayed by Christians, the non-cruel treatment of animals, the prohibition of beating children severely, the recommendation of the printing of books, even scripture and the prohibition on the study of logic or dead languages, and abolishment of priesthood.
 Other laws include elaborate regulations regarding pilgrimage, fasting, the manufacture of rings, the use of perfume, and the washing and disposal of the dead.